 We’ll explain why air dry clay cracks in the first place and how you can keep it from cracking as well as how to dry it properly in the following.

 I also have a full guide on how to work with air dry clay that you can read right here.

 How to Keep Air Dry Clay From Cracking

 Air-dry clay has many benefits, but it also has limitations.
-Though it dries slowly enough to enable moulding, it begins reacting to air immediately.
+Though it dries slowly enough to enable molding, it begins reacting to air immediately.
 It means the very slow drying and hardening process actually begins as soon as the clay leaves its packet.
-As you knead and shape, it is inevitably losing water and becoming stiffer.
+As you knead and shape it, it is inevitably losing water and becoming stiffer.

 Air-dry clay is extremely sticky.
 If you get it on your work surfaces, you may have trouble getting it back off again.

 So, we strongly recommend you line surfaces with wax paper or, alternatively, silicone or vinyl placemats.
 It’ll also minimize the amount of stress you need to put on the clay because you won’t be yanking it off the counter.